 Ah, the mucus.
 Probably the biggest ick of them all.
 When diving, especially in cold water, you will notice an increase in your mucus production, which will be coming out of your nose and mouth upon surfacing.
 Some divers have even experienced bloody mucus, but that usually pertains to other issues than water pressure.
-Don’t worry, it’s perfectly normal (no matter how embarrassing) to have slime dripping from your face when you come up — just turn away and rinse off in the water real quick, and you’ll be just fine.
+Don’t worry, it’s perfectly normal (no matter how embarrassing) to have slime dripping from your face when you come up, just turn away and rinse off in the water real quick, and you’ll be just fine.
 There’s no way around it.
-It’s just science.
+It’s just biology.